 When a mango tree stops producing quality fruit (typically after 50-80 years), the wood becomes a valuable resource.
-Mango wood is now one of the most popular sustainable hardwoods for furniture worldwide.
+Mango wood is now Possibly the most popular sustainable hardwoods for furniture worldwide.

 Properties of Mango Wood